simplytesthere/docusaurus-base/docs/Networking and Connectivity/ASC-Guest Self-Registration Instructions.md

 Here are instructions for connecting to ASC-Guest Self-Registration.

 1. Log into this URL using a browser-capable device: [https://nac02.agnesscott.edu/self_registration](https://nac02.agnesscott.edu/self_registration)
-2. Enter your ASC email username (everything before @agnesscott.edu), email password and then login.
+2. Enter your ASC email username (everything before @agnesscott.edu) and email password then log in.
 3. At the next screen, click **Add**.
 4. In the new screen that opens, enter the following:
 :::tip